 A year after giving birth to her daughter, Julia, Tani earned her spot on the Canadian Show Jumping Team.
 At the 1998 National Horse Show in New York City, this new mom proved herself to be a formidable addition to the team after earning the best Canadian result in the Nations’ Cup.

-Tani is also dedicated to giving back to the sport which she so dearly loves by creating a top notch breeding program in 2005 that rivals the breeding programs in Europe and by offering world class educational programs facilitated by world renowned riders.
+Tani is now dedicated to giving back to the sport that she loves through the Zeidler Farm breeding program and by offering world class educational programs facilitated by world renowned riders.

 GET TO KNOW TANI